January 2014 - Parent eNewsletter

 Once your student has granted you information releases, you can set up a parent portal.
 Simply go to my.pointloma.edu and click on “Create Account” on the left-hand side of the page.
 Enter your parent ID number and your zip code and follow the directions to set up a portal.

 You can access your student’s statement of account online

 Once your portal is set up (about 15 minutes after creating the account), you can log in to your portal and choose Financial Services and then Statement of Account.
 To see the most recent statement generated by our office, click on View Bills and then click the bill link with the most current date.
 Bills are generated around the 15th of each month, if there is a balance owing.
-If your student has granted you financial information releases, you will receive a postcard notification in the mail when bills are generated.
-If you would prefer to receive notification by email, click on Change my bill notification preferences at the top of the Statement of Account page.
+If your student has granted you financial information releases, you can elect to receive an email when bills are generated.
+To sign up, click Change my bill notification preferences at the top of the Statement of Account page.
 Please be sure that you have provided us with your email address.

 Potential Changes to Accounts

 Be sure to keep an eye on your student’s account, because the balance on the account may fluctuate throughout the course of each semester.
 For example: